 Decoteau J. Irby, PhD

-Decoteau Irby, PhD, is an assistant professor in the Department of Educational Policy Studies where he teaches and advises in the College's Urban Education Leadership program area.
+Decoteau Irby is an associate professor in the Department of Educational Policy Studies where he teaches and advises in the College's Urban Education Leadership program area.
 He researches equity-focused school leadership as a lever to improve Black children's academic and socio-emotional experiences and outcomes.

 2009 - Ph.D., Urban Education, Temple University (Philadelphia, PA)